-To help prevent crimes or serious incidents, MSUPD of Police and Public Safety, in conjunction with other departments on campus, issues Campus Safety Alerts in a timely manner to notify community members about certain crimes in and around our community.
-Members of the community who know of a crime or other serious incident should report that incident as soon as possible to MSUPD of Police and Public Safety so that a Campus Safety Alert can be issued, if warranted.
-If community members report crimes or serious incidents to other University administrators, those administrators are asked to notify MSUPD of Police and Public Safety.
-Representatives of these offices should promptly notify and collaborate with MSUPD of Police and Public Safety to issue a Campus Safety Alert, if one is appropriate.
-The Executive Director of Campus and Public Safety, and or Chief of Police, and or a designee will develop timely warning notices for the University community to notify members of the community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the University community.
+To help prevent crimes or serious incidents, MSUPD, in conjunction with other departments on campus, issues Campus Safety Alerts in a timely manner to notify community members about certain crimes in and around our community.
+Members of the community who know of a crime or other serious incident should report that incident as soon as possible to MSUPD so that a Campus Safety Alert can be issued, if warranted.
+If community members report crimes or serious incidents to other University administrators, those administrators are asked to notify MSUPD.
+Representatives of these offices should promptly notify and collaborate with MSUPD to issue a Campus Safety Alert, if one is appropriate.
+The Chief of Police and/or a designee will develop timely warning notices for the University community to notify members of the community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the University community.
 Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
 Cases of aggravated assault and sex offenses are considered on a case by case basis, depending on the facts of the case and the information known by the campus police department.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other University community members; therefore, a Timely Warning Notice would not be distributed.
 Sexual assaults are considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported and the amount of information known by the campus Police Department.
 Timely Warning Notices may be distributed for other crimes as determined necessary by the Chief of Police or his or her designee in his or her absence.